TanvirArjel/SolidPrinciples/SingleResponsibilityPrinciple/README.md

     void Send(string emailAddress, string content);
 }
 ```
-Not it look fine, isn't it?
+Not it looks fine, isn't it?